 Film Studies is a fast growing discipline at American universities and colleges.
-Incorporating fields such as art and aesthetics, foreign languages, history, popular culture, and media, film studies offers the student extensive possibilities for breadth of experience and depth of knowledge.
-Film Studies majors learn to idenfity, analyze, and synthesize important information—they learn to read and write effectively and look at the world with a critical eye.
+Incorporating fields such as art and aesthetics, foreign languages, history, popular culture, and media - film studies offers the student extensive possibilities for breadth of experience and depth of knowledge.
+Film Studies majors learn to identify, analyze, and synthesize important information—they learn to read and write effectively and look at the world with a critical eye.
 Most importantly, the majors and minors of the Film Studies Program develops critical and audio-visual literacy.
-In a culture that increasingly relies on visual information, a comprehension of how meaning grows out of the moving image in cominbation with word and sound becomes essential to success across our society.
+In a culture that increasingly relies on visual information, a comprehension of how meaning grows out of the moving image in combination with word and sound becomes essential to success across our society.
 Click on the courses tab above to see the current semester's course offerings.

 Explore the links to the right or below for more information about each of our degree programs.

 If you need to discuss the film studies major focus area, the screenwriting minor, internships, transfer credit, special projects or graduate schools contact the contact Program Coordinator Matt Swift at email@example.com to schedule an appointment.

 The major in Moving-Image Production (MIP) prepares students for a range of careers or graduate studies in Filmmaking.
 It emphasizes specialized studio practice the development of critical storytelling skills, and a proficiency in visual literacy.
 Integrating theory and practice, it is designed to produce filmmakers with critical-thinking skills and independent voices, who will bring new vision to the film industry, independent cinema, and visual culture.